Furyton/awesome-language-model-analysis/CONTRIBUTING.md

 There is a `papers.csv` file in each directory that contains the metadata for each paper.
 The metadata includes the title, authors, date, and URL.
 The `README.template` file contains the template for the README file.

-All you need to do is update the `papers.csv` file in the corresponding directory and pull request to the `source` branch.
-The GitHub Action will automatically generate the `README.md` file in the `main` branch.
+All you need to do is update the `papers.csv` file in the corresponding directory and pull request to the `main` branch.
+The GitHub Action will automatically generate the `README.md` file.

 Note: